The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/c7b85589886d3a7967aeb3f97d407c5ca6e36489739caf97dbb53195d8b5beaf.png

-In theory we expect this distribution to be uniform – that is, all quantities should have the same frequency.
-In fact, 0 is more common than the other quantities, and 1 and 15 are less common, probably because respondents round off birth weights that are close to a whole number of pounds.
+Because nature doesn’t know about pounds and ounces, we might expect all values of birthwgt_oz to be equally likely – that is, this distribution should be uniform.
+But it looks like 0 is more common than the other quantities, and 1 and 15 are less common, which suggests that respondents round off birth weights that are close to a whole number of pounds.

-As another example, let’s look at the histogram of agepreg, which is the mother’s age at the end of pregnancy.
+As another example, let’s look at the frequency table of agepreg, which is the mother’s age at the end of pregnancy.

-In the NSFG, age is reported in centiyears, so there are more unique values than in the other distributions we’ve looked at.
+In the NSFG, age is reported in years and months, so there are more unique values than in the other distributions we’ve looked at.
 For that reason, we’ll pass width=0.1 as a keyword argument to the bar method, which adjusts the width of the bars so they don’t overlap too much.

 decorate(xlabel="Age", ylabel="Frequency")

-Finally, let’s look at the histogram of prglngth, which is the length of the pregnancy in weeks.
+Finally, let’s look at the frequency table of prglngth, which is the length of the pregnancy in weeks.
 The xlim argument sets the limit of the x-axis to the range from 20 to 50 weeks – there are not many values outside this range, and they are probably errors.

 decorate(xlabel="Weeks", ylabel="Frequency", xlim=[20, 50])